iced-rs/rfcs/text/0022-new-theming.md

 ## Rationale and alternatives

-If we continue with the current style symstem, we force ourself to make the implementation of a widget style sheet in one place.
+If we continue with the current style system, we force ourself to make the implementation of a widget style sheet in one place.
 With this approach, we could easily make a custom view function with whatever widget we wan't, and it will have no effect with other fonctionnaly that we have declared in other files.
 Also, it will make small scale customization easier for new users.
+This brings quick widget configuration, while leaving the possibility of creating your own widget if you really want a lot of customization.

 ## [Optional] Prior art